 Contractor (please print):

 Address:

 Authorized Signatory (please print):

-Additionized digitatory (piease printy).

-V
+X

-X Authorized Signature Date (mm/dd/yyyy)
+Authorized Signature Date (mm/dd/yyyy)

 Optometric practice:

-Witness (privacy officer) (please print): Dr
+Witness

 X

 Witness Signature Date (mm/dd/yyyy)

 CONFIDENTIALITY AGREEMENT FOR EMPLOYEES "SAMPLE"

 I am aware that the optometric practice named below has policies and procedures regarding the privacy, confidentiality, and security of personal patient information and that it must comply with Saskatchewan's Health Information Protection Act.
 I understand that it is my responsibility to be familiar with the requirements outlined in these policies and procedures and I have read the current version of these policies and procedures.